dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 and number of training steps.

-![The performance of pure mass means probing vs mass means probing with linear regression for different Pythia model sizes](images/mm-vs-mmlr.svg){#fig:mm-vs-mmlr-sizes}
+![The performance of pure mass means probing vs mass means probing with linear regression for different Pythia model sizes.
+Binary-cross entropy is plotted, so lower is better.](images/mm-vs-mmlr.svg){#fig:mm-vs-mmlr-sizes}

 In [@Fig:mm-vs-mmlr-sizes], we can see that pure mass means probing gives lower loss for smaller models (those with less than 410 million